 In this second blog post about symbolic actions in wedding ceremonies, I share ideas around symbolic gift-giving and unity ceremonies.
 We’re all very familiar with rings being given in a wedding ceremony, but the idea of a gift with meaning can easily be developed further.
-Symbolic unity ceremonies such as handfasting, sand-blending and lighting unity candles are becoming increasingly popular.
+Or you might be interested to explore symbolic unity ceremonies such as handfasting, sand-blending and lighting unity candles, all of which are lovely, meaningful rituals to add to your ceremony and are becoming increasingly popular.
 Read on to find out more!

 Symbolic Gift giving

 The giving and receiving of gifts is one of the most basic and fundamental of all human rituals.
 As a couple, you could choose a gift to give to each other that represents something important to you.
 You might choose to do this as well as, or even instead of exchanging wedding rings.
 The right gift can also provide a simple and elegant symbolic gesture that recognises other important family members.

 A ‘flower ceremony’ which is just one example of a gift-giving ritual in a wedding.
 There are various versions in which couples give a flower to each other, or their mothers, or both.
 But you don’t need to limit yourself to the typical, and perhaps a little clichéd, single stem rose.
 Giving a symbolic gift is a great way to symbolise gratitude and family connection.
 You could pick something that is far more original, has more lasting value, or something that is just more meaningful to you.

 Symbolic Actions – gifts for your children